tyrann0us/Donation-Can/readme.txt

 == Changelog ==

+= 1.5.6 =
+* Donation widget settings now show only the settings that are applicable to the selected style.
+* Bug fix: Fixed the link from plugin list to general settings

 = 1.5.5 =
 * Reorganized the general setting page.
 * Added new settings fields for customizing the PayPal checkout page.